By Jean Roque, President at Trüpp

 What to say when Mary googles her job title and discovers she is underpaid by $20k.

 “Let’s talk.”
-It’s important for employees to realize, for example, that a “manager” at one company may be a “director” at another.
-All too often, companies hand out impressive job titles that may exceed the scope of job duties in comparison to the overall market.
+Employees need to realize, for example, that a “manager” at one company may be a “director” at another.
+All too often, companies hand out impressive job titles that may exceed the scope of job duties compared to the overall market.
 Employees should also be educated as to how pay decisions are influenced by internal equity as well as the organization’s compensation philosophy, size, location, and industry.

 What to say when Joe says he has been offered a job elsewhere for higher pay.

 “Congratulations!”
 Assuming you have been making sound pay decisions based on a fair and equitable compensation plan or salary structure, now is not the time to upset the apple cart.
 Raising someone’s pay in response to a job offer often turns out to be a disappointment.
 The risks?
-Joe already has one foot out the door and keeps looking in spite of the raise.
+Joe already has one foot out the door and keeps looking despite the raise.
 Joe’s peers are crafty and take a page out of Joe’s book.
-Your employees spend more time checking their Twitter feed because engagement has declined.

 What to say when Mary realizes she is making less than her peers.